 During the autumn term-or Michaelmas term, in Oxford-speak-Philosophy first years at Teddy Hall study Introduction to Logic and some General Philosophy.
-Maths & Philosophy (MP) and Physics & Philosophy (PP) students study two topics in General Philosophy.
+Maths & Philosophy (MP) and Physics & Philosophy (PP) students also study topics in General Philosophy.
 The notes and exercises below are to help you prepare for this.
-Read them carefully, and submit completed exercises to me by email by Friday, 30th September.
+Read them carefully, and submit completed exercises to me by email by Friday, 4th October.
 We will discuss your solutions to them in classes and tutorials during the term.

 A note on buying books.
-Library provision in Oxford is excellent, but you will want to buy your own copies of certain books: The Logic Manual and the appropriate set text (which for MP students is Frege's Foundations of Arithmetic, and for PP students is the Leibniz-Clarke Correspondence).
+Library provision in Oxford is excellent, but you will want to buy your own copies of certain books: The Logic Manual and the appropriate set text, which for MP students is Frege's Foundations of Arithmetic, and for PP students is the Leibniz-Clarke Correspondence-see below for more details.
 These can often be picked up for cheap second-hand.
 Bear in mind also that Teddy Hall offers grants of up to £300 covering your essential course materials, up to £100 of which may be used to purchase books.

-Jonny McIntosh, August 2023
+Jonny McIntosh, July 2024